Boosting the Local Invariance for Better Adversarial Transferability

-\begin{itemize} \item We introduce the concept of local invariance for adversarial perturbations and unveil the underlying relationship between local invariance on the surrogate model and adversarial transferability across different victim models.
-This relationship provides new insights to boost adversarial transferability across different models. \item We propose a novel and general boosting approach called LI-Boost to enhance adversarial transferability.
-At each iteration, LI-Boost optimizes the adversarial perturbation using the gradient of adversarial examples with several translated perturbations to enhance the local invariance. \item Extensive experiments on the ImageNet dataset demonstrate that LI-Boost can effectively boost various types of transfer-based attacks on either CNNs or ViTs w/wo defense mechanisms, showing its generality and superiority in various scenarios. \end{itemize}
+\begin{enumerate} \item{We introduce the concept of local invariance for adversarial perturbations and reveal the underlying relationship between local invariance in the surrogate model and adversarial transferability across different models, providing new insights to enhance adversarial transferability across various models.} \item{We propose a novel and general boosting approach called LI-Boost to enhance adversarial transferability.
+Specifically, at each iteration, LI-Boost optimizes the adversarial perturbation using the gradient of adversarial examples with several translated perturbations to enhance the local invariance.} \item{Extensive experiments on the ImageNet dataset demonstrate that LI-Boost can effectively boost various types of transfer-based attacks on CNNs, ViTs, and defense mechanisms, as well as applications on commercial vision API systems, vision-language models, showing its generality and superiority in various scenarios.} \end{enumerate}